top of page

 Ethan Everett, Psy.D. - Primary Supervisor

-Dr. Everett is in his 39th year of providing mental health services.
+Dr. Ethan Everett is in his 39th year of providing mental health services.
 He received his B.A. in psychology from the University of Utah in 1988 and his PsyD from Indiana State University in 1993.
 His internship was completed at The Wichita Collaborative Internship Program.
 Primary Placement was at the Wichita Child Guidance Center with the secondary placement at the KU Med School.

 Dr. Everett sees all ages of patients.
 His youngest patient ever was 2 years old, while his oldest patient was 100 years old.
 He particularly enjoys working with ADHD and Oppositional Defiant youth.
 He has supervised advanced undergraduates, graduate students, and post graduates working on licensure hours.